heroku-examples/java-spring-12factor/presentation.md

 <!--
-Speaker Notes:
-"Before we explicitly map our sample app to the Twelve-Factor methodology, I wanted to touch upon some core implementation goals we had when building it."
-"These are principles that guide well-architected applications:"
+Before we explicitly map our sample app to the Twelve-Factor methodology, I wanted to touch upon some core implementation goals we had when building it.
+These are principles that guide well-architected applications:
-"First, **Simplicity & Clarity** – we aimed for a codebase and architecture that's straightforward and easy for developers to understand and work with."
-"**Configuration Flexibility** was key – the app needed to adapt easily to different environments without needing to change the code itself."
-"**Reliable Data Handling** is crucial – users expect their notes to be saved and loaded correctly every time."
-"We wanted a **Responsive Real-time Experience**, ensuring that collaborative changes feel immediate and natural."
-"And while it's a simple app, we kept **Scalability in Mind**, architecting it in a way that could conceptually handle more users and more data without a complete rewrite."
-"Now, as you might guess – and this is a bit of a spoiler – these implementation goals actually align very closely with the formal principles of the Twelve-Factor App.
-Let's quickly see it in action."
+First, Simplicity & Clarity – we aimed for a codebase and architecture that's straightforward and easy for developers to understand and work with.
+Configuration Flexibility was key – the app needed to adapt easily to different environments without needing to change the code itself.
+Reliable Data Handling is crucial – users expect their notes to be saved and loaded correctly every time.
+We wanted a Responsive Real-time Experience, ensuring that collaborative changes feel immediate and natural.
+And while it's a simple app, we kept Scalability in Mind, architecting it in a way that could conceptually handle more users and more data without a complete rewrite.
+Now, as you might guess – and this is a bit of a spoiler – these implementation goals actually align very closely with the formal principles of the Twelve-Factor App.
+Let's quickly see it in action.
+Now that we\'ve seen the app, let\'s see how those implementation goals connect to the Twelve-Factor App methodology as we move into the next section.

-"--- DEMO START ---"
-"1. **Show Running App:** Briefly point out UI, mention Spring Boot serving static assets."
-"2. **Basic CRUD (Single User):**"
-   "- Create: New note (title, content, color)."
-   "- Edit: Modify content/color."
-   "- Move: Drag & drop."
-   "- Delete: Remove note."
-   "- *Emphasize: Simplicity, responsiveness (single user).*"
-"3. **Real-Time Collaboration (2 Browser Windows):**"
-   "- Window 1: Create note -> Appears in Window 2."
-   "- Window 2: Edit note -> Changes in Window 1."
-   "- Window 1: Move note -> Position updates in Window 2."
-   "- Window 2: Delete note -> Disappears from Window 1."
-   "- *Highlight: Responsive Real-time Experience (WebSockets/STOMP).* (Mention Redis for message brokering if discussing Factor IV later)."
-"4. **(Optional) Briefly Mention Configuration:**"
-   "- Show `application-dev.properties` (server port, app property)."
-   "- *Speaker note: \'Quick peek at managing settings, more on Factor III: Config soon.\'*" "5. **Transition:**"
-   "- *\'So, that\'s our Twelve-Factor Notepad.
-Straightforward, but built with principles we\'ll now explore...\'* " "--- DEMO END ---"

-"Now that we\'ve seen the app, let\'s see how those implementation goals connect to the Twelve-Factor App methodology as we move into the next section."
 -->

 ---